kestra-io/docs/content/docs/15.how-to-guides/dbt-with-new-editor.md

 Let us understand this with the help of an example.

-Using the below flow, you can clone the GitHub repository containing the dbt code, and then upload the files to namespace.
+Using the below flow, you can clone the GitHub repository containing the dbt code, and then upload the files to your namespace.

 ```yaml
 id: upload_dbt_project